SebBuchelt/georef_webcam/Parameters.md

 - Buffer range: `buffer_around_camera_m` (100m) <br />
 This buffer variable is implemented in `PRACTISE` to make close range topography transparent for viewshed calculation and to avoid, that close slopes wrongly obscure the panoramic view.

-_Sensor size parameters can possibly be found on [digicamdb.com](https://www.digicamdb.com/)._
+_Sensor size parameters (width & height) can possibly be found on [digicamdb.com](https://www.digicamdb.com/)._
 <br /><br />

 ## Execution of Projection
-After the collection of all required variables, parameters are passed to `PRACTISE` and projection is executed (see [Readme](https://github.com/SebBuchelt/georef_webcam/blob/master/README.md#projection)).
+After collecting all required variables, the parameters are passed to `PRACTISE` and the projection is executed (see [Readme](https://github.com/SebBuchelt/georef_webcam/blob/master/README.md#projection)).